 The Colorado Public Utilities Commission (CPUC) requires electric utilities to submit bi-annual 10-year transmission plans as part of Rule 3627 for additional electric transmission projects in Colorado.
-In February 2018, Xcel Energy filed the latest 10-year transmission plan.
-Plans are filed in February of even years.
+In February 2022, Xcel Energy filed the latest 10-year transmission plan.

 View the latest FERC 890 stakeholder Outreach Presentation (PDF).